 - Use the pattern to cut circles from various fabrics.
 You can layer the fabric in order to cut three or four circles at a time.

 - Use your imagination to get the look you want, but you’ll need several layers per flower to get a look similar to ours; we used six layers per flower.

 - Light your candle in an area free from drafts.
 Following the Organza Flower Tutorial, lightly wilt the edges by holding the fabric circles near (but not in) the candle flame to approximate this look.

 - Starting with a poly circle, stack the wilted circles, alternating the types of fabric.
 By layering the circles just slightly askew, you achieve a more natural, random look.

-- After sewing through several times, remove the pin and hand sew the bead at the center with a couple addional stitches.
-Knot and trim the thread at the back of the flower.
+- After sewing through several times, remove the pin and Hand sew the bead at the center with a couple additional stitches.
+Knot and Trim the Thread at the back of the flower.

 - Now you’re ready to sew the flower to the hair clip.
 To start, take a stitch through the back side of the flower’s bottom layer at the center of the circle.
 Then, position the “pincher” side of the clip on the base of the flower stack.